nvibert/start-coding-today/README.md

 ### End or rather the Beginning?

 Wow - well done for getting so far.
-I hope you found the session useful.
-If you're interested, come and join our internal vCoders group: https://via.vmw.com/vCoderRegisterInterest
+We hope you found the session useful.
+If you're interested, come and join our internal vCoders group:

+https://via.vmw.com/vCoderRegisterInterest

 ### Additional Resources